jzelenjak/SoftwareEngineeringMethods/microservices/authentication/docs/API-document-authentication.md

 PUT    /api/auth/change_role
 ```

 Endpoint for changing the role of a user.
-Can only be done by admins or lecturers (a lecturer can only change a user to be a TA, candidate TA or a student), whereas an admin can do everything.
+Can only be done by admins or lecturers (a teaches can only change a user to be a TA, candidate TA or a student), whereas an admin can do everything.

 **Expected body format:**